 TRI is guided by partnerships with consumers, families, and practitioners and measures the effectiveness of its work by the impact on their lives.

 The Research Institute at Western Oregon University (formerly Teaching Research), was established in the early 1960s as a research and development arm of the Oregon University System’s (OUS) Chancellor’s Office.
-It has historically followed a course congruent with state and national issues in education and human services.
-In 1989, TRI was transferred from the OUS to Western Oregon University (WOU) and has since become an integral part of the campus community.
+In 1989, Teaching Research was transferred from the OUS to Western Oregon University (WOU) and has since become an integral part of the campus community.

 Click to view a video tour of the history of Todd Hall.